-Black Swallow Wort kills monarch butterflies.
+Black Swallow Wort will eventually kill every plant in its path and also kills endangered monarch butterflies.
 The vine produces seed pods that eventually disperse through the air making it nearly impossible to eradicate once established.
 The sap of this plant is an extreme eye irritant.

 Garlic Mustard outcompetes the plants that birds and butterflies need.
 It negatively impacts soil chemistry..
 It can eventually destroy forests because new saplings can not take root.
 It is a major issue on the South Shore of Massachusetts.
 Scroll to the bottom of the page to see a video detailing removal instructions.